 One of the biggest issues in Ontario employment law since the first pandemic lockdowns of March 2020 has been whether an employer – in the event of a termination of employment without cause – needs to provide a longer than normal common law reasonable notice period, or pay in lieu of that notice, because of COVID-19.
 This issue applies where there is no valid employment contract providing for less than common law notice.
-After all, for many employees it can be a great deal harder to find new employment during the pandemic.
+After all, for many – but not all – employees it can be a great deal harder to find new employment during the pandemic.

 For the purposes of this blog, and for simplicity, I will use the words and phrases “severance”, “reasonable notice”, “notice”, “notice period”, and “pay in lieu of notice” interchangeably.
 However, my use of the word severance here should not be confused with “severance pay” as defined by and provided for under the Employment Standards Act, 2000.
 That type of severance, if payable, is unaffected by the pandemic.
 Instead, my focus is on severance due under the common law.

 The Answer: It depends… on the timing of the termination and if the pandemic impacted re-employment